Dragonrun1/file_path_normalizer/README.md

 When run on Windows systems, PHP allows both front-slashes(FS) and back-slashes(BS) to be used for directory separators in a path.
-It generally _not_ a good idea to use both in a single path but seems to work some cases.
+It generally _not_ a good idea to use both in a single path but seems to work in some cases.
 When run on Unix-based systems, PHP treats BS not as separators but as escapes or merely even part of the name in that piece of the path in some cases.
 Since PHP and Windows itself actually allows you to use FSes its best to just replace